All Books

 by Daniel Kahneman

-Unlock the two systems of thinking that govern your mind and shape your choices.
+Unlock the two systems of thinking and the hidden biases that govern your mind.

 Key Takeaways

-• Your brain uses two systems: fast, intuitive System 1 and slow, deliberate System 2.
+• Your brain uses two systems: fast, intuitive System 1 and slow, logical System 2.

-• Cognitive biases and heuristics lead to systematic errors in judgment.
+• Cognitive biases and mental shortcuts lead to systematic errors in judgment.

-• Recognizing these biases is the first step toward making better decisions.
+• Recognizing these biases is the first step to making clearer, better decisions.

 Who Should Read